Table of Content:

 - Nerve cell body: It consists of the eukaryotic cell components like the nucleus, endomembrane system, and organelles.

 - Dendrites: Tiny projections branching out at the neuron’s receiving end, of the nerve cell body.
 They act like tiny antennas that pick up signals from other cells.

-- Axon: A long, thin fiber that extends from the nerve cell body.
+- Axon or nerve fibre: A long, thin fibre that extends from the nerve cell body.
 It branches at its tips to end in synaptic terminals that are marked by swellings called synaptic knobs.
 Many axons happen to be insulated by a fatty myelin sheath, which is formed by cells called Schwann cells.
 Between the Schwann cells, one finds small gaps in insulation called the nodes of Ranvier.

 A bundle of axons is termed as a nerve.
 Nerve signals travel rapidly along the axons of myelinated nerves as the electrical signals tend to hop along the axon from gap to gap, rather than having to flow along the whole axon.
 Scientists have named this type of nerve conduction the saltatory conduction.